-Learning to forgive others and yourself, to let go and release the emotional pains of the past is not always easy, yet it is one of the greatest gifts you can give yourself and another.
-What is often surprising to the forgiver is that the power of forgiveness lies not only in its ability to heal relationships, but even moreso, to heal yourself.
+Learning to forgive others and yourself is to release the emotional pains of the past.
+This is not always easy.
+Still, it is one of the greatest gifts you can give yourself and another.
+The power of forgiveness lies not only in its ability to heal relationships, but to heal oneself in the process.

 Learning to forgive is the easy part.
 Actually doing it is another story.

 Part of the reason seeking forgiveness and being forgiving is difficult is that our brains are wired to protect us.
 We hold on to traumatic memories and resentments as a survival mechanism.
 It is one way humanity has been able to survive.
 Those who could sense danger and flee survived to reproduce another generation.
 We learn from our mistakes.
 We punish ourselves for our mistakes so we do not repeat them.

 Depending on your definition of forgiveness, you may feel that it you are better off holding onto your hurt and resentments rather than risk being hurt again.
 Your culture probably has strong teachings about when, how and who to forgive.
 Or perhaps you feel you deserve the retribution, punishment, or attention that nursing a wrong brings.
 It feels safer to hold on than to let go.

 To add to the confusion, our thoughts and actions around forgiveness are often contradictory.
 We may long for it, but would sometimes rather suffer with guilt and fear than ask for it.

 We have the power to show compassion, but choose to be hardhearted and consumed with resentment and feelings of victimization instead.
 This is especially true when you feel someone (or yourself) truly deserves to suffer for terrible wrongdoing and are undeserving of mercy.